-The proposed new planting area by PT Megasurya Mas is in the location of Permitted Area (Izin Lokasi) which has obtained 'release of forest land', Plantation Permit (Izin Usaha Perkebunan) and also agreed by the land owners through the Free Prior Informed Consent Process (Report on Process of FPIC - Free Prior Informed Consent).
+The proposed new planting area by PT Siringo - Ringo is located in the Permitted Area (Izin Lokasi) has obtained the release of forest land and Plantation Permit (Izin Usaha Perkebunan) and also agreed by the owners of the land through the Free Prior Informed Consent Process (Report on Process of FPIC - Free Prior Informed Consent).
 Land development and planting of oil palm will begin in 2014 following the procedures of the RSPO New Planting Procedures (NPP).